An analogue of Vosper's Theorem for Extension Fields: Codes in the space of quadratic forms over finite fields

 The space $\SSS_n$ of symmetric bilinear forms over $\F_q$ is also equipped with a natural action of $G$, given by $B^g=au^tBu$, where we identify symmetric bilinear forms and symmetric matrices.
 We note that the $\F_q$-vector spaces $\QQ_n$ and $\SSS_n$ have the same dimension $n(n+1)/2$.
-Moreover, the correspondence $Q\mapsto B_Q$ defines an isomorphism of $G$-spaces when $q$ is odd, because $Q$ can be recovered from $B_Q$ thanks to the formula $B_Q(x,x)=2Q(x)$.
-When $q$ is even, $B_Q$ is alternating and the correspondence $Q\mapsto B_Q$ is not one to one.
-However, for all $q$, there exists a \emph{pairing} between $\QQ_n$ and $\SSS_n$ that behaves well with respect to the action of $G$ (the duality between the association schemes of quadratic forms and of symmetric bilinear forms derived from this pairing was already observed in \cite{WWMM}).
+When $q$ is odd, the correspondence $Q\mapsto B_Q$ defines an isomorphism of $G$-spaces, because $Q$ can be recovered from $B_Q$ thanks to the formula $B_Q(x,x)=2Q(x)$.
+But when $q$ is even, $B_Q$ is alternating and the correspondence $Q\mapsto B_Q$ is not one to one.
+However, for all $q$, there exists a \emph{non degenerate pairing} between $\QQ_n$ and $\SSS_n$ that behaves well with respect to the action of $G$.
+Let us recall that a pairing $(\ ,\ ): \QQ_n\times \SSS_n \to \C^*$ is an application which is homomorphic with respect to $Q$ and $B$, i.e. $(Q+Q',B)=(Q,B)(Q',B)$ and $(Q,B+B')=(Q,B)(Q,B')$ for all $Q,Q'\in \QQ_n$, $B,B'\in \SSS_n$ and that it is said to be non degenerate if $(Q,B)=1$ for all $B\in \SSS_n$ implies that $Q=0$, and similarly for $B\in \SSS_n$.
+We note that the duality between the association schemes of quadratic forms and of symmetric bilinear forms derived from this pairing was already observed in \cite{WWMM}.

 \begin{lemma} Let $\alpha:(\F_q,+)\to (\C^*,\times)$ be a fixed non trivial character.
 Let, for $Q\in \QQ_n$, $Q=\sum_{1\leq i\leq j\leq n} a_{i,j} x_i x_j$ and $B\in \SSS_n$, $B=(b_{i,j})_{1\leq i,j\leq n}$,